karthikv1392/karthikv1392.github.io/_projects/vlabs_project.md

 [Virutal labs is a national funded project, funded by MHRD, Government of India](https://www.vlab.co.in/) that aims to provide a platform for students to learn various engineering concepts in an interactive and engaging manner.
 To this end, it involves developing a set of experiments for teaching every engineering concept.
 Each subject or broad topic is considered as a lab and inside each lab a set of experiments are created to effectively explain the subject or topic.
 To know more about virtual labs project, [click here](https://www.vlab.co.in/).

-This specific project that I am involved as a Co-PI (PI: Dr. Raghu Reddy), focusses on developing a set of additional experiments for extending the existing [Python lab](https://python-iitk.vlabs.ac.in/).
-This involves development of experiments for teaching concepts like Exception handling, complex data types, higher order functions, lambda functions, etc.
+This specific project that I am involved as a Co-PI (PI: Dr. Raghu Reddy), focusses on developing a set of additional experiments for teaching advanced topics in Python.
+This involves development of experiments for teaching concepts like Exception handling, complex data types, higher order functions, lambda functions, etc. The full version of the developedlab is available [here](https://python-iiith.vlabs.ac.in/Introduction.html).

 ## Team